SimplySeth/maasinv/README.md

 `apt install python3-maas-client`

-If you wish to do this on a non-Ubuntu machine, you will have to grab the contents of `dpkg -L python3-maas-client` from and Ubuntu box and copy it over to your python3 directories.
+If you wish to do this on a non-Ubuntu machine, you will have to grab the contents of `dpkg -L python3-maas-client` from an Ubuntu box and copy it over to your python3 directories.

 ### Usage
 This script creates groups based on the first letters of the hostname.